 Why is Applied and Resource Economics right for you?

-Majoring in Agricultural and Resource Economics will prepare you to think analytically about solving problems in the production and marketing of products and the management of natural resources and the environment.
-The program awards a B.S degree in Applied and Resource Economics, has a highly flexible curriculum, and caters to individualized interests while helping students develop highly marketable skills and pursue interests from the major areas of study and concentrations.
+Majoring in Applied and Resource Economics will prepare you to think analytically about solving problems in the production and marketing of products and the management of natural resources and the environment.
+The program awards a B.S degree in Applied and Resource Economics, has a highly flexible curriculum, and caters to individualized interests while helping you develop highly marketable skills and pursue interests from the major areas of study and concentrations.

 - Business Management and Marketing